stichtingsem/ecosystem/documentation/API-authentication-token.md

 scopes : list of scopes that client_id wants to access

 optional (proposal):
-schoolidentifier: requested digideliveryid
+schoolidentifier*: requested digideliveryid
-parentidentifier: digideliveryid of parent organisation
+parentidentifier*: digideliveryid of parent organisation

+* names of these identifiers are still in draft as the naming is up for debate (in the functional track)

 All this should be signed as described in the JWS specification.